Hans Kühl Medal

 2020 Development of highly innovative concrete admixtures

-dr Gerhard Albrecht, Kobe, Japan
+Dr. Gerhard Albrecht, Kobe, Japan

-dr Hugo Rietveld, Energy Research Foundation ECN, The Netherlands
+Dr. Hugo Rietveld, Energy Research Foundation ECN, The Netherlands

 2005 Basic research on

-the chemistry of construction materials
+chemistry of construction materials

-Prof. Dr. Otto Henning, Weimar University of Architecture and Civil Engineering
+Prof. Dr. Otto Henning, University of Architecture and Civil Engineering Weimar

 Prof. Dr. Dietbert Knöfel, University of Siegen